Crisis Planning

 Intervention Protocols – We’ve updated language around intervention protocols.
 Best practices recommend shifting away from risk assessment (i.e., low, medium, high) to proactive safety planning and strengthening a student-centered climate.
 We recommend using this new sample language in the Intervention section of your plan.

-PLEASE NOTE: Forefront schools receive a baseline score of their plan as they enter our comprehensive program.
-Schools are encouraged to continuously improve their plan using our template and tools as guided by the direction of OSPI.
-Plans should include live links, appendices etc. that our scorers can access.
+PLEASE NOTE: Schools are encouraged to continuously improve their crisis plan using our template and tools as guided by the direction of OSPI.

 Crisis Planning Tools